newlandsvalley/purescript-school-of-music/README.md

 To Do
 -----

+*  Allow Seq to include control sections as children
+*  Allow variable definitions to refer to other variables defined earlier in the same scope
+*  Fix interpretation of loudness settings
 *  Add the dynamic markings to the DSL - Accent, Crescendo, Diminuendo, StdLoudness
 *  Add the Ritardando and Accelerando tempo markings to the DSL
 *  Add Staccato, Legato and Slurred articulations to the DSL